-In our opinion, the financial statement referred to above presents fairly, in all material respects, the financial position of Wedbush Securities Inc. as of June 30, 2016, in conformity with accounting principles generally accepted in the United States.
+In our opinion, the financial statement referred to above presents fairly, in all material respects, the financial position of Wedbush Securities Inc. as of June 30, 2017 in conformity with accounting principles generally accepted in the United States.

-The supplementary information contained in Schedules 1, 2, 2a, 3, 4, an 5 (the Supplemental Information) has been subjected to audit procedures performed in conjunction with the audit of the Company's financial statement.
-The Supplemental Information is the responsibility of the Company's management.
-Our audit procedures included determining whether the Supplemental Information reconciles to the financial statement or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the Supplemental Information.
-In forming our opinion on the Supplemental Information, we evaluated whether the Supplemental Information, including its form and content, is presented in conformity with 17 C.F.R. § 240.17a-5 and Regulation 1.10 under the Commodity Exchange Act.
-In our opinion, the supplementary information contained in Schedules 1, 4, and 5 is fairly stated, in all material respects, in relation to the financial statement as a whole.
-We are unable to and do not express an opinion on the supplementary information contained in schedules 2, 2a and 3 as we are unable to perform procedures to test the completeness and accuracy of certain amounts within those schedules that come from system generated reports that were not subject to other audit procedures performed in conjunction with the audit of the Company's financial statements.
+The supplementary information contained in Schedules 1, 2, 2a, 3, 4 and 5 (the Supplementary Information) has been subjected to audit procedures performed in conjunction with the audit of Company's financial statement.
+The Supplementary Information is the responsibility of the Company's management.
+Our audit procedures included determining whether the Supplementary Information reconciles to the financial statement or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the Supplementary Information.
+In forming our opinion on the Supplementary Information, we evaluated whether the Supplementary Information, including its form and content, is presented in conformity with 17 C.F.R. § 240.17a-5 and Regulation 1.10 under the Commodity Exchange Act.
+In our opinion, the Supplementary Information is fairly stated, in all material respects, in relation to the financial statement as a whole.